What is CGRP?

 How do we decide whether anti-CGRP MAbs are appropriate?

 The treatments are licensed in the UK for treating people with 4 or more migraine days per month.
-The treatments are licensed and funded by the NHS for treating people with episodic migraine (4-14 migraine days per month) or chronic migraine.
+The treatments are licensed and funded by the NHS for people with episodic migraine (4-14 migraine days per month) or chronic migraine.

 Migraine is defined as chronic if there are 15 or more headache days per month, at least 8 of which are migraine type headaches.